University: French Alternative Energies and Atomic Energy Commission (CEA)

 - Four months at the Centre de Ressource et de Compétence de la Mucoviscidose in France, where you will gain hands‑on experience in CF clinical research, sampling, and the application of CFTR modulator therapies.

 Throughout your PhD, you will be responsible for independently planning and executing experiments, maintaining rigorous documentation, analysing complex research data, and presenting your findings at international conferences and in peer‑reviewed journals.
-The METAMIC 3 network offers a unique training environment that combines expertise in molecular biology, bioinformatics, clinical research and environmental science, ensuring comprehensive scientific development and professional growth.
+The METAMIC 3 network offers a unique training environment that combines expertise in molecular biology, bioinformatics, clinical research, and environmental science, ensuring comprehensive scientific development and professional growth.

-Candidate Profile
+Candidate Profile Requirements

-- A master’s, diploma or equivalent degree in biology, biochemistry, molecular medicine or a closely related field (must be obtained before the contract start date).
+- A master’s, diploma, or equivalent degree in biology, biochemistry, molecular medicine, or similar (must be obtained before the contract start date).

-- Experience in protein biochemistry, microbiome research or molecular biology.
+- Experience in protein biochemistry, microbiome research, or molecular biology.

 - A strong interest in clinical microbiome research and translational science.